hicsail/zk-NLP/README.md

 git clone https://github.com/hicsail/SIEVE.git
 ```

-Please move into the root directory
+Move into the root directory of the project

 ```
 cd SIEVE
 ```

-Then, inside the local repo root directory run to build an image and a container:
+Inside the root directory, run build image:

 ```
 docker-compose up -d --build
 ```

+Now you have a brand new container running on your machine

 ## 🖥️ Getting started

+<strong> 1) Enter Docker Shell</strong>

-You have to do above operations only once, and from next time you can run the following command in your terminal to start Docker Shell:
+Since you have a running container, you can subsequently run the following command in your terminal to start Docker Shell:

 ```
 docker exec -it <containerID> bash